google/CPR_channel_placement_reporting/README.md

 After Google cloud installation is completed, you'll be presented with a URL when Channel Placement Exclusion is running.

 Alternatively you can open `default` services in [Appengine Services](https://corp.google.com/appengine/services) to access the application.
+> If you changed `service` name in look for this service name in Appengine.

 ## Disclaimer
 This is not an officially supported Google product.